annaweronica/AJ-resume-webpage/README.md

 ***Contact sub-page:***

-The user has few posibilities to reach out to me:<br>
+The user has few posibilities to reach out to Anna:<br>
   1. via phone numer and/or e-mail adress which activets a model when pressing a button "Contact me!"<br>
   2. via Conatct Form which is available on the page under a heading "Drop me a message".
 The inputs of name and email are mandatory to fill up otherwise the toolip will pop up requires the recruiter to do so.<br>
   3. via links to social media which are in footer section.
 When the user click the social media icon the social media webpage opens in next tab window.<br>